uppedtrout/Better-config/README.md

 from the Scribe of ENKI, Our Master and Lord of All Magick.
-Great care must be taken that this untamed Spirit does not rise up against the Priest, and for that reason a preliminary sacrifice must be made in a clean and new bowl with the appropriate sigils inscribed thereupon, being the three grey carven signs of the Rock of my initiation, whichDownloaded from www.holybooks.com
+Great care must be taken that this untamed Spirit does not rise up against the Priest, and for that reason a preliminary sacrifice must be made in a clean and new bowl with the appropriate sigils inscribed thereupon, being the three grey carven signs of the Rock of my initiation, which
 are:
 They must be engraved upon the bowl with a fine stylus, or painted thereon with dark ink.
 The sacrifice must be new bread, pine resin, and the grass Olieribos.
 These must be